TiiToo/vegas/AS2/trunk/src/buRRRn/eden/ReadMe.txt

   project page: http://www.buRRRn.com/projects/eden.html

-  This version is compatible with Vegas for the moment... wait for use this package for the moment !
+  PS : This version is compatible with Vegas for the moment